 Seasonal Flu Vaccine and Children

-Children and adults who receive a seasonal influenza vaccines and are thought to be injured may file a petition with the VICP even if the vaccine administered is licensed by the Food and Drug Administration exclusively for adults.
+Children and adults who receive a seasonal influenza vaccine and are thought to be injured may file a petition with the VICP even if the vaccine administered is licensed by the Food and Drug Administration (FDA) exclusively for adults.

 Note: All other formulations of meningococcal vaccines, such as vaccines produced by recombinant DNA technology, are covered under the VICP in otherwise eligible individuals.